cloudant-labs/graphdb-slate/source/includes/basics/_index.md

 - Availability, which guarantees that every request receives a response about whether it succeeded or failed.
 - Partition tolerance, where the system continues to operate even if any one part of the system is lost or fails.

+The impossibility of guaranteeing all three attributes means that Cloudant does not guarantee the Consistency attribute.
 In an eventually consistent model, like Cloudant, an update made to one part of the system is *eventually* seen by other parts of the system.
 As the update propagates, the system is said to 'converge' on complete consistency.

 Eventual consistency is good for performance.
 With a strong consistency model, a system would have to wait for any updates to propagate completely and successfully before a write or update request could be completed.
 With an eventually consistent model, the write or update request can return almost immediately, while the propagation across the system continues 'behind the scenes'.